 How’s my sperm doing?

-At our clinics in Cambridge, Colchester and Norwich, we can help you to understand how your sperm is doing with semen (sperm) analysis tests.
+At our clinics in Cambridge, Colchester, Norwich and Wickford, we can help you to understand how your sperm is doing with semen (sperm) analysis tests.

 Semen (sperm) analysis is a series of measurements made on your ejaculate, the results of which are used to make an assessment of your fertility.
 Along with other clinical information, the results help to determine the likelihood of natural conception or, if necessary, what type of assisted conception treatment is appropriate for you.